 The program aims to increase

-- the number of workers from underrepresented groups in math and science.
+- the number of workers in math and science careers;

 - the number of underrepresented students pursuing graduate degrees in biostatistics at USC.